 The PEA is presented on a 100% ownership basis.
-Potential conversion of the 2014 Loan t into a 20% interest at the project level in Nyngan is a possibility, but at present the Company retains 100% of the project.
+As a result of the conversion of the 2014 Loan into a 20% joint venture interest at the project level in Nyngan, the Company currently holds an 80% interest in the project.